EmiOnGit/birdylook/README.md

 The solution would be to wait for clipping plane support or use the frustum of the camera to only capture objects above the water.

 ## Lighting
-The lanterns do emit light by having a simple point light as child.
+The lanterns do emit light by having a simple point light as a child.
 Furthermore, plans are to move/distort the light by the wind.

 ## Animated grass
-todo
+The grass is created using instancing close to the [example in the bevy repo](https://github.com/bevyengine/bevy/blob/latest/examples/shader/shader_instancing.rs).
+To generate the places where the grass is generated I use a more hacky way.
+I use a [texture](assets/layers/unformated/grass_placement.png) to mark all the places I want random grass to be generated.
+Using a small [python script](assets/layers/converter/converter.py) I transform the image into a ron file, consisting of all places compressed into bigger quads.

 # License
 ## Code